jdmedlock/arcadegame/README.md

 the board.
 The player uses keyboard arrow keys to move the avatar left, right, up and down to move one block at a time.

+When the game starts bugs always are always in the first column in their respective row.
+However, the player avatar always starts in the bottom row, but at a random column position for each game.

 The game is won when the player's avatar reaches the water.
 However, if the avatar collides with a bug the game is lost.
 At the end of a game they players score is updated and the avatar is moved to the starting square.
 A new game can